johnthagen/clang-blueprint/README.md

 ### Ubuntu 18.04 LTS

+Install required packages.

+On Ubuntu 16.04 LTS, omit the `clang-tools` package, which is a part of the `clang` package.

 ```bash
 $ sudo apt install gcc g++ clang clang-tidy clang-tools clang-format cmake cppcheck doxygen graphviz
 ```